Marvel: Ultimate Alliance

 Then I ended up using that experience to move on to Activision, where I worked in online marketing on their slate of first-person shooter and other "hardcore gamer" titles.

 Then came UI design.

 I moved on to Raven Software, where I became a UI designer working on titles like Quake 4, Marvel: Ultimate Alliance, and Wolfenstein.
 After Raven I wanted to work on things that weren't first-person shooters in order to stretch my wings a bit, so I went to Gas Powered Games in Seattle and worked on Space Siege and Demigod.
 Then I switched gears to Uber Entertainment, where I worked on Monday Night Combat for Xbox Live Arcade, and Super Monday Night Combat, a Free-To-Play PC title.
 I moved into the mobile Free-to-Play space at Z2 where I worked on a number of titles, including Battle Nations, Shadowslayer, and more.

-After fifteen years in the game industry, I decided to try something different next: I'm now the Lead UX Designer at VREAL, where we're working on creating awesome streaming experiences in virtual reality.
+After fifteen years in the game industry, I decided to try something different next: the world of VR and AR.
+Today I get to work on emerging technologies at Oculus Research.

 In my (very limited) spare time, I still work on the occasional game project, whether it's my paper combat card game or a simple game about a flying alpaca in Unity.